Kızılay, Ankara

-Kızılay is a neighbourhood in Çankaya, Ankara, Turkey.
-It is named after the Kızılay Derneği (Turkish Red Crescent) whose headquarters used to be located at the Kızılay Square, its centre.
+Kızılay is the city center of Ankara Province in the municipality and district of Çankaya, Turkey.
+Its population is 1,311 (2022).
+It is named after the Kızılay Derneği (Turkish Red Crescent) whose former headquarters was located at the Kızılay Square.

-Güvenpark in Kızılay has many trees and benches, while a metro station and a bus terminal nearby provide easy access to other parts of the city.
+Güvenpark in Kızılay is the center park and a common meeting location which occasionally serves the population as a recreational area.
+Ankara Metro, Ankaray and the bus stops nearby, provide easy access to other parts of the city.

 On March 13, 2016, Kızılay suffered a terrorist bombing which killed 37 people and injured 125.
 The bombing took place on Atatürk Boulevard near Güvenpark.